hlane6/room_controller/README.md

 The main purpose of this was to change lights based on the beat of music, much like how lights in a club will operate.
 It achieves this by listening to nearby sounds and isolating the sub-bass frequencies.
 If there is a significant positive change in the total energy of those frequencies, the lights will change.
+This method works well for genres of music that have pronounced sub-bass lines.
+EDM, Hip-Hop, and Rap will generally fit that description pretty well and thus the method works fairly well for those genres of music.